CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicGoverningCoreSkill.md

 # Magic Governing Core Skill

-A Magic Governing Core Skill is a Core Skill that is tangently associated with a Magic Skill.
-Used for instances when a character over-exerts themselves with their Magic Skill, is trying to rapidly regain Magic Resource, or maintain concentration on already cast spell.
+A Magic Governing Core Skill is a Core Skill that is associated with a Magic Skill.
+Used for instances when a character over-exerts themselves with their Magic Skill, is trying to regain Magic Resource, or maintaining concentration on an already cast spell.

 * Magic that relies on the body to produce Magic Resource uses Endurance as its governing core skill.
 * Magic that relies on the mind or spirit to produce Magic Resources uses Will as their governing core skill.